 - The amount of statutory interest that you can charge is 8% of the invoice total, plus the Bank of England’s base rate for business to business transactions.

-- The base rate is currently 0.5% (you can check it here).
+- The base rate is 0.5% as of writing (check the current base rate).
 So you are able to charge 8.5% interest on late payments.

 How Do You Calculate Interest?

 This interest is simple interest, not compound.
 So to work out how much you can charge you need to calculate what the amount of interest would be for a whole year, then work out the daily rate from that.

 As an example, if you have a late payment worth £10,000:

 - The annual amount of interest would be £850 (8.5% of £10,000).

 - The daily amount of interest would be £2.33 (£850 divided by the 365 days in a year).